ELDee: Personal life

-"Lanre" is a derivative for the Yoruba name "Olanrewaju" (which translates to "Wealth is moving forward").
+"Lanre" is a derivative of the Yoruba name "Olanrewaju" (which translates to "Wealth is moving forward").

-eLDee and his long-term partner, Dolapo Latinwo-Bello married and together they have 2 daughters, Temi, and Toke.
+eLDee and his long-term partner, Dolapo Latinwo-Bello are married and together they have 2 daughters, Temi, and Toke.
 He has been based in Atlanta, USA since 2002.

 In December 2013 he posted a message on his official Twitter page to voice his support for gay rights, saying that hopefully one day soon Africa will realize that anti-gay sentiment is no different from racial or religious discrimination.